-*Charter school laws exist in 45 states.
-“West Virginia enacted a charter school law but did not have any schools in the 2020-21 school year.
+*As of December 2023, 46 states have charter school laws.
+West Virginia enacted a charter school law but did not have any schools in the 2021-22 school year.
 The first cohort of charter schools in West Virginia opened in fall 2022.
 Kentucky recently passed a charter school funding bill in 2022, which will allow charter schools to open in the future.
+In 2023, Montana became the 46th state to pass a law enabling charter schools.

 CHARTER SCHOOL LANDSCAPE–LOCALE

-According to our most recent data (2020-21 school year), most charter schools and campuses were located in urban areas (58.2%; see Table 3.1), and they enrolled 57.4% of charter students nationwide.
+According to our most recent data (2021-22 school year), most charter schools and campuses were located in urban areas (58.1%; see Table 3.1), and they enrolled 57.1% of charter students nationwide.

-Table 3.1: 2020-21 Charter School Enrollment and School and Campuses Count by Locale
+Table 3.1: 2021-22 Charter School Enrollment and School and Campuses Count by Locale

-Table 3.2: 2020-21 Charter School Demographics and FRPL by Locale
+Table 3.2: 2021-22 Charter School Demographics and FRPL by Locale

 CHARTER SCHOOL LANDSCAPE—GEOGRAPHIC SCHOOL DISTRICT

 As we state in the Methodology section, the Common Core of Data (CCD) is one of the National Alliance’s primary data sources.
-In CCD, many charter schools across the country are coded as their own independent school district, since they operate autonomously from the local educational agency (LEA), also referred to as a “school district,” in their area.
+In the CCD, many charter schools across the country are coded as their own independent school district since they operate autonomously from the local educational agency (LEA), also referred to as a “school district,” in their area.
 This can make district-level analysis difficult when trying to understand how a charter school impacts its local school district.
 For the purposes of including charter schools, the National Alliance proposed a new variable called “geographic school districts,” which is the geographic boundary of the school district in which a charter school is physically located.
-We identify the geographic school districts for all public schools by mapping coordinates of schools onto the NCES school district shapefile using ArcGIS.
+We identify the geographic school districts for all public schools by mapping the coordinates of schools onto the NCES school district shapefile using ArcGIS.

 Since 2005, there has been steady growth in the number of LEAs with at least one charter school within their boundary.
-Between the 2005-06 school year and the 2020-21 school year, the number of LEAs with at least one charter school in their geographic district rose from 1087 to 1513 (see Table 3.3).
+Between the 2005-06 school year and the 2021-22 school year, the number of LEAs with at least one charter school in their geographic district rose from 1,098 to 1,538 (see Table 3.3).

 Table 3.3: Districts with Charter Schools in Their Geographic Area